dmitry-bym/Idempotency/README.md

    - **In progress**: Another identical request is being processed → return 409 Conflict
 7. **Response stored** (if successful and matches storage criteria)
 8. **Claim released** (if request processing failed)

+## Idempotency Strategy

+This library implements an **at-most-once** processing guarantee:

+- **Successful requests** are stored and replayed on subsequent requests with the same idempotency key
+- **Failed requests** release their claim, allowing retries
+- **No automatic retries** - The library does not retry failed requests

+### Retry Handling

+If you need retry logic for failed requests, combine this library with a resilience library like [Polly](https://github.com/App-vNext/Polly)

+**Important Notes:**

+- Each retry attempt should use the **same idempotency key** to ensure at-most-once processing
+- The library guarantees that even with retries, the operation will only be processed once successfully
+- If a request fails and the claim is released, a retry with the same key will attempt processing again
+- Once a request succeeds, all subsequent requests with the same key return the cached response

 ## Advanced Configuration